GPSnoopy/DesGpu/README.md

 ## Cleanup

 JtR OpenCL code mixes signed ints and unsigned its (i.e. `bs_vector` and `vtype`), likely due to the code base growing organically, with contributions and optimisations coming from different sources.
 I've moved everything to `vtype`.
+This change does not impact performance.

 ## TODO